 If an off-the-peg heli-skiing trip is too mundane, luxury yacht owners can simply sail within touching distance of mountains and jump on a helicopter from their deck each morning.
 The beauty is they can keep moving, sniffing out new spots.

 Skippers can deliver the yacht to the inland waterways of Alaska, British Columbia, Chile, Greenland, Iceland, wherever.
-Then it's just a matter of flying into the ultimate in ultimate.
+Then it's just a matter of flying into the ultimate ski run.

 Don't have a yacht but like the idea?
 That can be arranged.
 But anyone who has to ask how much it costs probably can't afford it.